2 bedroom cottage for sale

 like this property?Call: 03339 397333

-- Private and secluded location with easy road access
+- Private and fully secluded location close to nature reserve

 - 25 minutes from Brindisi International airport